pdgilbert/rust-integration-testing/README.md

 ```
 openocd -f interface/$INTERFACE.cfg -f target/$PROC.cfg
 ```
-where INTERFACE is set for your probe, for example, `export INTERFACE=stlink-v2` for a typical cheap dongle or `export INTERFACE=stlink-v2-1` for a slightly newer version.
+where INTERFACE is set for your probe, for example, `export INTERFACE=stlink-v2` or newer `export INTERFACE=stlink`  for a typical cheap dongle or `export INTERFACE=stlink-v2-1` for a slightly newer version.
 Note that sometimes, if an rtic or other program with sleep while idle is in the MCU flash, then it may be necessary to hold boot0 and press nrst in order to get openocd to take control